Mental Health & IDD

 Background

-Individuals with Intellectual and Developmental Disabilities (IDD) suffer disproportionately with mental health conditions.
+Individuals with an intellectual and / or developmental disabilities (ID / DD) suffer disproportionately with mental health conditions.
 Reasons often include stress related to frustrating social challenges and limited language abilities, making it difficult to communicate feelings and needs.
-People with IDD are also at a higher risk of experiencing trauma such as physical, emotional, and sexual abuse, neglect, bullying, and unnecessary restraints.
+People with ID / DD are also at a higher risk of experiencing trauma such as physical, emotional, and sexual abuse, neglect, bullying, and unnecessary restraints.
 These inherent challenges and high incidents of trauma create a unique susceptibility for the development of mental health conditions.

 Further Reading